At a Glance

 • What should their opinions be about these topics?

-If it’s helpful, you can also frame this question in terms of time: What should students remember from this experience in six months, or a year, or five years?
+If it’s helpful, you can also frame this question in terms of time: What should students remember from this experience in six months, or one year, or five years?

 When you’re revising outcomes for an existing course, it can help to think about an assessment that you already have that works really well.
 Why does it work well?
 What do students demonstrate when they complete that assessment?
 (J. Rankin, personal communication, February 16, 2024).